AeroSteveO/Air-Gradient-Extended/README.md

 - Atmospheric Pressure

 ## Wiring in the SGP30 & LPS22
+These both get wired entirely into the AirGradient's I2C block of through holes.
 - LPS22
   - LPS22 SDI to AirGradient SDA
   - LPS22 SCK to AirGradient SDC